saleor/cli/README.md

 ---

 **Saleor CLI** is designed to boost your productivity and improve development experience with Saleor and Saleor Cloud.
-It will take the burden of spawning new storefronts and apps locally, managing and connecting them with Saleor instances, or establishing tunnels for local developments in seconds.
+It will take the burden of spawning new storefronts and apps locally, managing and connecting them with Saleor instances, or establishing tunnels for local development in seconds.

-To install the latest version of Saleor CLI, run this command:
+To install the latest version of Saleor CLI, run the following command:

 ```
 npm i -g saleor@latest